alexa-js/alexa-app/README.md

 // return the value passed in for a given slot name String request.slot("slotName")

+// check if you can use session (read or write) Boolean request.hasSession()

 // return the value of a session variable
 String request.session("attributeName")